department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/utility.md

 ### Support Resources

 To support the primary FHIR Resources, there are some utility Resources that will be needed.
-These will be created upon demand, based on a lookup need.
+These will be created upon demand, based on available details.
+Note that when we do not get a source `id` for the object, we will use a `contained` resource with the details we are given.
+Thus we will use a reference to a resource, that reference will most of the time be to a retrievable resource, but may be to a contained resource.

 #### GetPractitioner()

+Note that when we do not get an `id` for the user or author, we will use a `contained` Practitioner resource with the details we are given.
+The following only applies to cases where we are given an `id`.

 Input: UserTO, AuthorTO, etc